-- 10.1 This code is intended to provide you with an avenue within the Council to raise concerns.
+- 11.1 This code is intended to provide you with an avenue within the Council to raise concerns.
 The Council hopes you will be satisfied with any action taken.
-If you are not, and if you feel it is right to take the matter outside the Council, possible contact points are set out after paragraph 10.4 - 10.2 Before taking matters outside the Council you may wish to take independent advice and the charity Protect (formerly known as Public Concern at Work) offers such facilities to employees.
-They can be contacted through their web site www.pcaw.org.uk or via their telephone number: 0207 404 6609 which is operated Monday to Friday, 9.00 a.m. to 6.00 p.m. - 10.3 The following are possible external contact points: - the Council's external auditor - your trade union/professional association representative - your local Citizens Advice Bureau - relevant professional bodies or regulatory organisations Sept 2018 Public Concern at Work name change to Protect Page 8 of 8 - a relevant voluntary organisation - the police

-10.4 If you do take the matter outside the Council, you should ensure that you do not disclose confidential information.
+If you are not, and if you feel it is right to take the matter outside the Council, possible contact points are set out after paragraph 10.4. - 11.2 Before taking matters outside the Council you may wish to take independent advice and the charity Protect (formerly known as Public Concern at Work) offers such facilities to employees.
+Contact details can be accessed on the protect advice organisation website https://protect-advice.org.uk/contact-protect-advice-line. - 11.3 The following are possible external contact points: - the Council's external auditor - your trade union/professional association representative - your local Citizens Advice Bureau - relevant professional bodies or regulatory organisations - a relevant voluntary organisation - the police - 11.4 If you do take the matter outside the Council, you should ensure that you do not disclose confidential information.